serilog-archive/serilog-docker/README.md

 * Console App
 * Web App
+* FSharp Web App

 To run these, run `docker-compose -f samples.yml up`

 This will build & run the samples.
-The console app periodically does a HTTP GET to the sample web app.
+The console app periodically does a HTTP GET to the sample web apps.
 Both are configured to use Serilog and `Serilog.Extensions.Logging`.

 ### Example Output